 Ron Black and Wendy Fraser collaborated on this collection—a folk history, really—of Lakeland hunting songs.
 Over the course of three-hundred years, followers of the fell packs of the English Lake District wrote these songs to memorialize historic runs, iconic huntsmen, special foxhounds, and—what pleased me especially—brave terriers!
 Perhaps I just never noticed, but I cannot recall any other book of hunting songs and poems that includes odes to these feisty little creatures.

 Or perhaps I paid special notice here because I now happen to be the smitten owner of a nine-month-old Border terrier whose ancestors scurried in their determined fashion over those same fells on the English-Scottish border.
-Here’s the story of Badger and Butcher by Mr. and Mrs. Curry, and it’s still sung today!To read more, a subscription is needed: Click here to subscribe
+Here’s the story of Badger and Butcher by Mr. and Mrs. Curry, and it’s still sung today!To read more, a subscription is required.
+Log in or click here to subscribe.